herrera-ignacio/jsnotebook/README.md

  ### Timeouts

 Another example of the callback pattern is when you use the timeout methods provided by the brower's window object: `setTimeout()` and `setInterval()`, that also accept and execute callbacks.
-# Intermediate: Returning Functions Pattern
+# Function Pattern: Returning Function
 Functions are objects, so they can be used as return value.
 A function can return another more specialized function, or it can create another function on demand, depending on some inputs.

 Example: